Departments Health Sciences

 - Registered students of Durban University of Technology pay only R50 per consultation.

 All consumables (eg needles): Prices are available on request at the reception desk.

-Only full cash payments are accepted.
+Only full Cash, Master card or Visa card payments are accepted.

 Monthly statements are available for medical aid claims.

 Research is conducted by the Masters Degree chiropractic students at the Clinic.
 Free treatment is available to all who meet the criteria for the study.
 For more information on research currently being carried out click contact the Chiropractic Day Clinic.

 Community service projects are coordinated through the Chiropractic Day Clinic.